All Episodes

 It's just a misinterpretation.

-He started rattling off charity and concern and all these other things that define Christianity and said that's all a Pope is.
+He started rattling off charity and concern and all these other things that define Christianity and said, that's all the Pope is.

-So I have long maintained that at whenever it happened in our welfare state, whenever we can probably find this if with it with enough deep research, when or started to become categorized as charity, is when liberalism began to be attractive to churches.
+So I have long maintained that whenever it happened in our welfare state, whenever we could probably find this with enough deep research, when welfare became or started to become categorized as charity is when liberalism began to be attractive to churches.

-Churches quite naturally are big on charity, both as recipients for for distribution and donors.
+Churches quite naturally are big on charity, both as recipients for distribution and donors.

 They do both sides.

-And so welfare, where it's become the the percentage of our annual budget spent on welfare is over half now.
+And so welfare, it's become the percentage of our annual budget spent on welfare is over half now.

-I'm not trying to insult social security recipients by lumping you, don't misunderstand.
+I'm not trying to insult Social Security recipients by lumping you.

 Don't be so silly.